rhiaro/network-affect/index.md

 There had been shuttles in the beginning, so Bird had been taught, but these days the idea of a flying craft was really a novelty.
 Nubo Station was an entirely self-contained system where, thanks primarily to the innovations of the mycolabs, pretty much any substance could be transformed, eventually, into any other.
 There was no need to leave the Station, except to work on Per La Suno.

-That's why when Chinchilla had told Bird, discreetly, about her current assignment, at first BIrd had laughed.
+That's why when Chinchilla had told Bird, discreetly, about her current assignment, at first Bird had laughed.

 Since leaving the mycolabs, Chinchilla had been working as a security advisor for computing systems stationwide.
 She was good at it.
 She knew where to look for potential breaches whenever new services or software updates were introduced.
 She knew how to explain the problems and recommend solutions in ways which didn't impinge upon the egos of other engineers.
 And she knew how to demonstrate their shortcomings if they chose not to take her advice.